 - your doctor has told you that you have one or more of the risk factors for heart disease

-- you have previously been inactive
+- you’ve been inactive previously

-Even with this precaution, it can be difficult for your doctor to predict health problems that you might experience while exercising.
+Despite these precautions, it can be difficult for your doctor to predict health problems that you might experience while exercising.
 To be safe, familiarize yourself with symptoms that may suggest harmful complications.
 Becoming aware of some typical warning signs of a heart-related problem could be life-saving.

 Shortness of Breath